 - Heat stroke: Heat stroke, a problem in many rodents, also occurs in chinchillas.
 Being normal inhabitants of the Andes Mountains, they are very comfortable at temperatures of 35-45 degrees.
 Temperatures above 80 degrees, especially if high humidity is also present, can easily lead to fatal heat stroke.
 Signs of heat stroke are similar to those seen in any pet with this problem and include panting, high blood temperature, and open-mouth breathing.

 Signs of disease can be vague and non-specific, and any deviation from normal should be a cause for concern and requires immediate evaluation by your veterinarian.

 Chinchillas come from the arid regions of the high Andes Mountains, so their diet mostly consists of dried plants, grasses, and seeds.
 The key to a healthy, chinchilla diet is that it be nutrient-poor and contain a lot of bulk roughage.

 A good chinchilla diet includes:

 - Supplements and treats

-Most pet owners are able to purchase commercial chinchilla pellets from a pet store.
+Most pet parents are able to purchase commercial chinchilla pellets from a pet store.
 While the actual contents of the pellets may vary from brand to brand, the basic ingredients include wheat germ, alfalfa meal, oats, molasses, soybean oil meal, corn, and added vitamins and minerals.
 Since chinchillas eat with their hands, chinchilla pellets are usually longer than guinea pig or rabbit pellets so that the chinchilla has something to hang on to.